36. Principal Investigator Responsibilities

 For non-exempt research, PIs must ensure continuing review requests are submitted and IRB re-approval is obtained before the expiration date.

-PIs must ensure prompt reporting to the IRB of noncompliance with the approved study plan or IRB requirements, and of unanticipated problems involving risks to subjects or others.
+PIs must ensure prompt reporting to the IRB of complaints, deviations from or noncompliance with the approved study plan or IRB requirements, safety reports, unanticipated problems involving risks to subjects or others, including interim findings suggesting increased risk to research participants.

 PIs must permit and facilitate monitoring and review, at reasonable times, by the RIO QI Officer.